 Internships and Field Work

-As a Communication student you'lll gain professional skills and experience through internships, fieldwork, and community-oriented projects.
+As a Communication student, you'll gain professional skills and experience through internships, fieldwork, and community-oriented projects.
 These experiential learning opportunities will allow you to explore future careers in a practical setting.
 You'll have access to a network of more than 1,000 internship sites where you'll learn from the best.
-Communication majors have interned at sites including Mercy Medical Center, Masslive.com, The Huffington Post, WGBY-PBS, and the Metropolitan Opera.
+Communication majors have interned at sites including Mercy Medical Center, Masslive.com, The Huffington Post, Baystate Health Foundation, Alison May Public Relations, Center for Human Development, WGBY-PBS, Make-A-Wish Foundation, Springfield Thunderbirds, MGM Springfield, Spirit of Springfield, and the Metropolitan Opera, among many others.

 Study Abroad: Become a Global Citizen